UNISON members in health are at the forefront of the rapidly changing Coronavirus pandemic

-The government issued “strong advice” on 16 March that pregnant women should work from home if possible.
+The government has issued “strong advice” that pregnant women should work from home if possible.
 In addition, the government advised pregnant women to be particularly stringent about ‘social distancing’.

 If you are pregnant and can work from home, you should.
 If you can’t work from home and work in a public-facing role that can be modified appropriately to minimise your exposure, this should be considered and discussed with your occupational health team or employer.